 Amendments to our partnership agreement may be proposed only by or with the consent of our general partner, which may be withheld in its sole discretion.
 In addition, certain amendments require the approval of a majority of the members of our Conflicts Committee.
 Generally, any amendment must be approved by at least a majority of our outstanding common units.
 However, in some circumstances, more particularly described in our partnership agreement, our general partner may make amendments to our partnership agreement without the approval of our limited partners or assignees.
-Additionally, certain other amendments, as more particularly described in our outstanding common units voting together as a single class.
+Additionally, certain other amendments, as more particularly described in our partnership agreement, require the approval of holders of at least 90% of our outstanding common units voting together as a single class.